raven-dev-ops/Executive_Assistant_AI_SaaS/DEPLOYMENT_CHECKLIST.md

 Before onboarding a real tenant:

 - Run the backend test suite: `pytest backend -q` - expect all tests to pass.
+- Verify basic health and observability:
+  - `GET /healthz` returns `{"status": "ok"}`.
+  - `GET /readyz` reports database readiness when running with a real DB.
+  - `GET /metrics` and `GET /metrics/prometheus` are reachable and wired into your monitoring stack.
 - From the dashboard:
   - Confirm you can:
     - Use `X-Admin-API-Key` to list/edit tenants, rotate API keys and widget tokens.